-- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma. - The percentage of patients with asthma, on the register, who have had an asthma review in the preceding 12 months that includes an assessment of asthma control using the three Royal College of Physicians (RCP) questions was 76% (CCG 79%, National 76%).
+Patients with long-term conditions had a structured annual review to check their health and medicines

+- needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services for an acute exacerbation of asthma.